 I only vaguely remember this episode the first airing about 30 years ago, but on my rewatch I caught myself smiling happily during the big reveal at the wedding ceremony; and even though I remembered the Worf sight gag in the denouement and knew it was coming, I still laughed.

 Majel Barrett does a remarkable job with weak material.
 In a scene where she tries on her wedding dress and talks to the silent Mr. Homm, we see how much effort she’s putting into her forced cheerfulness.
-Knowing that her husband Gene Roddenberry (creator of Star Trek) had just died a few months before, I was touched by her words to Alexander about growing older and being lonely.
+Knowing that her husband Gene Roddenberry (creator of Star Trek) had just died a few months before this episode originally aired, I was touched by her words to Alexander about growing older and being lonely.